 The program helps to improve the teaching of the English language and American studies at all types of German schools.
-American teaching assistants usually cooperate closely with a German teacher of English and take over certain responsibilities in the classroom, especially with regard to projects on the U.S. The duration of the award is usually one school year, beginning in early September and ending in late June.
+U.S. teaching assistants usually cooperate closely with a German teacher of English and take over certain responsibilities in the classroom, especially with regard to projects on the U.S. The duration of the award is usually one school year, beginning in early September and ending in late June.

 University affiliation and part-time study may be feasible when the assigned school is located in or near a town with a university.

-The program is conducted by the Fulbright Commission in close cooperation with Pädagogischer Austauschdienst (PAD) in Bonn.
+The program is administered by Fulbright Germany in close cooperation with the Pädagogischer Austauschdienst (PAD) in Bonn.

 Approximately 140 grants are available.